c-blake/gralg/README.md

 dense integer-like address space, some nodes iterator on the graph and some edges(graph, node) iterator on the kids of a node/destinations of arcs.

-It also contains (also at the top level) `pq.nim` since the shortest path algorithm made famous by Dijkstra needs a priority queue that can efficiently edit entry priorities and `std/heapqueue` does not allow this.
+It also contains (also at the top level) `gaPrioQ.nim` since the shortest path algorithm made famous by Dijkstra needs a priority queue that can efficiently edit entry priorities and `std/heapqueue` does not allow this.